microsoft/vscode-docs/blogs/2022/09/15/dev-container-features.md

 Along with the new Features repo, we recently open sourced a new [devcontainers/images](https://github.com/devcontainers/images) repository where we host a specific set of images that were previously in the [vscode-dev-containers repository](https://github.com/microsoft/vscode-dev-containers/issues/1589).

-We’re developing a community distribution plan for dev container templates (aka what we refer to as “definitions” in [vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers/issues/1589)), which we anticipate to be similar to Features.
+We’re developing a community distribution plan for dev container templates (aka what we refer to as "definitions" in [vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers/issues/1589)), which we anticipate to be similar to Features.
 We’ll be sure to post an update in the vscode-dev-containers repo, as we did when [announcing the new Features and images repos](https://github.com/microsoft/vscode-dev-containers/issues/1589).

 ## How can I learn more?